 All NHS patients gets a highly personalised, first class dental experience within comfortable treatment rooms with regular update on advance dentistry.

 Once registered as NHS patients, you can receive full range of dental treatment and care of highest standard to maintain oral health.
 This not only includes 100% FREE dental check-ups every 6 months but also access to emergency appointments when needed.

 All NHS patients in Easter Ross Dental Care can also request to have any treatment provided privately.

-Further, If NHS patients wish to get cosmetic treatment not covered by NHS, for example tooth coloured white fillings on back teeth, we may be able to combine NHS and Private Treatments.
+Further, if NHS patients wish to get cosmetic treatment not covered by the NHS, we have many private options available for example tooth coloured white fillings on back teeth ( composites).

 Routine Check-up and Consultation

 You can book an appointment and drop-in for a discussion on your dental health.
 We recommend a dental check-up twice a year, even if you feel that your teeth are healthy.
 Regardless of the fact that you have come for a general check-up, or with a problem in your teeth, we will first perform a detailed examination of your mouth to reach to the root cause of the problem.
 During an initial consultation we will investigate the soft and hard tissues of your mouth.
 We will be checking for gum disease, tooth decay, causes of bad breath, and bite irregularities.
 We will also advise you on how your oral health can be improved as well as how your smile can be enhanced.

 At Easter Ross Dental Care, we emphasise on a thorough check-up of your mouth and provide you advice regarding various concerns including:

 - Sensitive Teeth

 - Oral Healthcare Maintenance